Amy Irving: Career

-Irving's stage work includes on-Broadway shows such as Amadeus (replacing Jane Seymour due to pregnancy) at the Broadhurst Theatre for nine months, Heartbreak House with Rex Harrison at the Circle in the Square Theatre, Broken Glass at the Booth Theatre and Three Sisters with Jeanne Tripplehorn and Lili Taylor at the Roundabout Theatre.
+Irving's stage work includes Amadeus (replacing Jane Seymour due to pregnancy) at the Broadhurst Theatre for nine months, Heartbreak House with Rex Harrison at the Circle in the Square Theatre, Broken Glass at the Booth Theatre and Three Sisters with Jeanne Tripplehorn and Lili Taylor at the Roundabout Theatre.
 Additional Off-Broadway credits include: The Heidi Chronicles; The Road to Mecca; The Vagina Monologues in both London and New York; The Glass Menagerie with her mother, actress Priscilla Pointer; Celadine, a world premiere at George Street Playhouse in New Brunswick, New Jersey; and the 2006 one-woman play, A Safe Harbor for Elizabeth Bishop.
 In 1994, she and Anthony Hopkins hosted the 48th Tony Awards at the Gershwin Theatre, New York.

 Irving's last Broadway appearance was in the American premiere of Tom Stoppard's The Coast of Utopia at New York's Lincoln Center during its 2006–07 season.
 In 2009, she played the title role in Saint Joan, in an audio version by the Hollywood Theater of the Ear.
 In May 2010, Irving made her Opera Theatre of Saint Louis debut in the role of Desiree Armfeldt in Isaac Mizrahi's directorial debut of Stephen Sondheim's A Little Night Music.
 In October 2010, Irving guest-starred in "Unwritten," the third episode of the seventh season of the Fox series House M.D..
-In 2013, Irving appeared in a recurring role in the cancelled Zero Hour.
+In 2013, Irving appeared in a recurring role in Zero Hour.
 In 2018, she co-starred in the psychological horror film Unsane, directed by Steven Soderbergh.

-In April of 2023, Amy released her first album, Born In A Trunk, featuring 10 cover songs pulled from her life and career.
+In April 2023, Irving released her first album, Born In a Trunk, featuring 10 cover songs pulled from her life and career.